Asmit-cloud/SkyLite/README.md

 ### Skip The Setup: Just Click
 Click [SkyLite](https://huggingface.co/spaces/Machini/WeatherLens)

-**How to Use SkyLite**
+### How to Use SkyLite

 Using SkyLite is straightforward:

-*Step 1.
-Enter Location:* In the input box, type the name of the city and its two-letter country code (e.g., "London, GB", "New York City, US", "Tokyo, JP").
+1. In the input box, type the name of the city and its two-letter country code (e.g., "London, GB", "New York City, US", "Tokyo, JP").

-*Step 2.
-Select Weather Source:* Choose your preferred weather data provider (AccuWeather or OpenWeather) from the dropdown menu.
+2. Choose your preferred weather data provider (AccuWeather or OpenWeather) from the dropdown menu.

-*Step 3.
-Get Forecast:* Click the "Search" button to fetch and display the latest weather forecast for your chosen location and source.
+3. Click the "Search" button to fetch and display the latest weather forecast for your chosen location and source.

 ### Detailed Configuration Steps
 To set up and run SkyLite locally, follow these steps: